FlaxEngine/FlaxDocs/manual/animation/scene-animations/tutorials/animate-ui.md

 ### 5. Play the animation

-The final step is to add Scene Animation Player actor and play this animation.
-Before you can play the animation in the Animation Player, you must play the game in Flax Editor.
+The final step is to add Scene Animation Player actor to the scene.
+After adding the Animation Player to the scene you can then select the Scene Animation player in the Animation Player window.
+Next run the game in Flax Editor by selecting play, and then hit play on the Animation Player window to preview your animation.

 ![Animated Object](media/ui-animation-color.gif)